ghc-proposals/ghc-proposals/proposals/0000-incomplete-record-selectors.rst

 A **partial field** is a field that does not belong to every constructor of the corresponding datatype.

+A **partial selector occurrence** is a use of a record selector for a partial field, either as a selector function in an expression, or as the solution to a ``HasField`` constraint.
-A new warning flag ``-Wincomplete-record-selectors`` will emit a warning whenever:

-- An expression contains a record selector function for a partial field, and the pattern match checker cannot statically determine that the selector is applied to a constructor which includes the field.
+The new warning flag ``-Wincomplete-record-selectors`` will emit a warning for each partial selector occurrence for which the pattern match checker cannot statically determine that the selector is applied to a constructor that includes the field.

-- A ``HasField`` constraint is solved for a partial field.

 The exact capabilities of the pattern match checker are out of scope for this proposal.
-It is acceptable if all uses of a partial field as a selector emit a warning.
-For ``HasField`` it is likely to be difficult to use knowledge about the expression to which the selector is applied.
+It is acceptable if all partial selector occurrences emit a warning, but the implementation may choose to suppress the warning in particular cases where it can determine that any argument to the partial selector will contain the field.

 This warning is not implied by ``-Wall``, just as ``-Wincomplete-record-updates`` and ``-Wpartial-fields`` are not.